-The goal of the NYP 2020 is to consolidate youth initiatives that enhance the capabilities of young people to transform the economy and society.
-This will be achieved by addressing their needs; promoting positive outcomes, opportunities, choices and relationships; and providing the support necessary to develop all young people, particularly those outside the social, political and economic mainstream.
+The goal of the NYP 2030 is to enhance the capabilities of young people so that they are responsible contributing members of their communities and society.
+This will be achieved by addressing their needs; promoting positive youth development outcomes, opportunities, choices and relationships; and providing the support necessary to develop all young people, particularly those outside the social, political and economic mainstream.
 This policy emphasises the need for various youth development efforts and interventions that holistically respond to all aspects or spheres of young people's lives.